filgaia/bitbucket-push-request/Readme.md

 ## Available Commands

 - `full` - push, pull-request and slack notification
-- `pull-request` - create a pull request
+- `request` - create a pull request
 - `forks` - show the forks for the repository
 - `slack` - send a message to slack hook
 - `tag` - create a tag in remote